rahulxxarora/Custom-REST-API-server/README.md

 API Docs
 --------

-## NOTE : All the API calls except the post request on /user require an Basic Authorization and the Username header.
+## NOTE : All the API calls except the post request on /user require a Basic Authorization and the Username header.
 Look at the examples for more.

 ### Fetching all products